-The Pieps DSP Pro was discontinued in 11/2018.
+The Pieps DSP Pro was released in 11/2013 and discontinued in 11/2018.
 It has been replaced by the Pieps Pro BT/Black Diamond Guide BT (don't confuse the "DSP Pro" with the "Pro BT").

 Summary: The Pieps DSP Pro replaced the original Pieps DSP shortly after Black Diamond acquired Pieps in 2013.
 The Pro includes the strengths of the original DSP plus numerous notable enhancements.
 And the DSP Pro costs $75 less than "Old Yellow."

 The Pieps DSP Sport is the Pro's fewer-featured little brother.
 Depending on your needs, the additional features in the Pro are enhancements or unnecessary.
 This page explains the Pro's additional features—see the review of the Sport for the features that are common to both the Sport and Pro models.